Can Hypnotherapy Help You Overcome Fears and Phobias in Ontario?

 Traditional research has attributed fears and phobias to learned responses arising from early distressing childhood experiences.
 However, recent interdisciplinary research reveals that the mechanisms underpinning fear and phobias are far more complex, involving behavioural, cognitive, physiological, and evolutionary factors working together.

 From a psychological perspective, a phobia is a traumatic experience of the past that has been repressed into the subconscious, where it continues to drive automatic fear responses long after the original experience has passed.
+Regardless of where a phobia comes from, the pattern maintaining it is subconscious, and that is exactly where hypnotherapy works.

 Why Phobias Feel So Uncontrollable

 One of the most frustrating aspects of living with a phobia is knowing intellectually that the fear is disproportionate, while being completely unable to control it.
+That gap between knowing and feeling is not a personal failing.
+It is a neurological reality.

 When a phobic trigger is encountered, the brain's amygdala, its fear centre, fires before the thinking brain has any chance to respond.
 The fear response is automatic, instant, and overwhelming.
 By the time your conscious mind registers what is happening, your body is already in full fight-or-flight mode.

+Phobias reside in the subconscious mind, the part of the brain that operates automatically, below conscious awareness.
 This is why telling yourself to calm down rarely works.
 The phobia is not a conscious choice; it is a subconscious program.
 And programs are best changed at the level where they run.

 How Hypnotherapy Works for Fears and Phobias